Overview

 Key Periods at a Glance

-Goguryeo, Baekje, and Silla contend for the peninsula.
+Goguryeo, Baekje and Silla fight for control of the peninsula.
 Buddhism spreads.
-Art and governance develop rapidly.
+Art and government both grow quickly.

-Wang Geon founds Goryeo ("Korea"), survives Mongol invasions, and produces the world-famous Goryeo celadon and the Tripitaka Koreana.
+Wang Geon founds Goryeo and gives the country its modern name.
+The dynasty survives Mongol invasions and produces Goryeo celadon and the Tripitaka Koreana.

-A Confucian state that endured for 500 years.
-Home to Sejong the Great, Hangul, and Admiral Yi Sun-sin.
+A Confucian state that lasted 500 years.
+Home to Sejong the Great, Hangul and Admiral Yi Sun-sin.

 Religion & Culture

-- Goguryeo used Buddhism to reinforce royal power and produce grand wall murals in royal tombs β among the most vivid visual records of ancient Korean life.
+- Goguryeo used Buddhism to reinforce royal power and painted grand murals in royal tombs.
+Those murals are still some of the best surviving images of ancient Korean daily life.

-Confucianism coexisted with Buddhism and grew increasingly influential, especially in governance and education.
-By the Joseon era it became the state ideology.
+Confucianism existed alongside Buddhism and slowly gained influence β especially in government and education.
+By the Joseon era it had taken over as the official state philosophy.

 Royal Authority

-- Goguryeo kings held the title Taewang (ε€§η, "Great King"), a deliberate elevation above mere "king" to signal imperial ambition β as seen on the Gwanggaeto Stele.
+- Goguryeo kings used the title Taewang (ε€§η, "Great King") β a step above ordinary "king" and a clear signal of imperial ambition.
+You can read it on the Gwanggaeto Stele.

-- Baekje kings used Chinese-style royal titles and Confucian bureaucratic models absorbed from the Chinese states across the Yellow Sea.
+- Baekje kings copied Chinese-style titles and borrowed Confucian government models from across the Yellow Sea.

-- Silla kings were underpinned by the bone rank (골νμ , golpumje) hereditary caste system, which linked political authority directly to blood lineage β only those of "sacred bone" (μ±κ³¨) status could become ruler.
+- Silla kings were backed by the bone rank system (골νμ , golpumje) which tied political power to blood.
+Only someone of "sacred bone" (μ±κ³¨) status could actually become king.

 Noble Influence & Aristocratic Systems

-- Goguryeo operated through collaboration between five powerful regional clans (δΊι¨, obul) and central officials appointed by the king.
-Key ministers formed councils that advised β and sometimes constrained β royal decisions.
+- Goguryeo had five powerful regional clans (δΊι¨, obul) working alongside officials the king appointed.
+The senior ministers formed councils that advised the king β and sometimes blocked him.

-- Baekje was governed through eight great noble families (ε «ε§, palsΕng) who monopolized the highest offices.
-The royal family itself, the Buyeo clan, sat at the pinnacle of this system.
+- Baekje was run by eight great noble families (ε «ε§, palsΕng) who held all the top positions.
+The royal Buyeo clan sat at the top of that hierarchy.

-- Silla was perhaps the most rigidly stratified.
-The bone rank system assigned every aristocrat a hereditary rank that determined which offices they could hold, what clothes they could wear, and what size house they could build.
-The Hwarang (νλ) β a corps of elite young warriors from noble families β served as a training ground for future military and political leaders.
+- Silla had the strictest system of all.
+The bone rank assigned every aristocrat a hereditary rank that decided which offices they could hold and even what kind of house they could build.
+The Hwarang (νλ) were elite young warriors from noble families who trained together and later became the kingdom's military and political leaders.

 Bureaucracy & Law